Carnegie Foundation Privacy Statement

 One of the reasons we use these cookies is to collect information.
 This information shows us which pages are visited the most, which pages are effective and which result in error messages.
 We use this information to optimise user convenience on the website and the Carnegie Foundation does not track individual visitors.

 The Carnegie Foundation website uses Google Analytics, a third party.
 Google Analytics is a Google service for collecting statistics and data from a website and providing a detailed summary of it.
-Using Google Analytics, we can view data about visitors’ behaviour, how many there are, where they come from and which pages are visited.
+Using Google Analytics, we can view data about visitors’ behavior, how many there are, where they come from and which pages are visited.
 This enables us to respond more effectively to users’ needs.
 The information collected by Google Analytics is used only to provide the Carnegie Foundation with information about the use of the websites and is not shared with third parties.

 3. Social media cookies